 2 The woman said to the serpent, “We may eat fruit from the trees of the garden, 3 but not the fruit of the tree which is in the middle of the garden.
 God has said, ‘You shall not eat of it.
 You shall not touch it, lest you die.’ ”

-4 The serpent said to the woman, “You won’t really die, 5 for God knows that on the day you eat it, your eyes will be opened, and you will be like God, knowing good and evil.”
+4 The serpent said to the woman, “You will not surely die, 5 for God knows that on the day you eat it, your eyes will be opened, and you will be like God, knowing good and evil.”

 6 When the woman saw that the tree was good for food and pleasant to look upon, and that it was a tree to be desired for making one wise, she took some of its fruit and ate it.
 Then she gave some to her husband with her, and he ate it too.
 7 Their eyes were opened, and they both knew that they were naked.
 They sewed fig leaves together and made coverings for themselves.